msgpo/boot-camps/shell/Readme.md

 ### Our data set: Cochlear Implants

-A cochlear implant is a small electronic device that is surgically implanted in the inner ear to give deaf people a sense of hearing.
+A cochlear implant (CI) is a small electronic device that is surgically implanted in the inner ear to give deaf people a sense of hearing.
 More than a quarter of a million people have them, but there is still no widely-accepted benchmark to measure their effectiveness.